 Overview: This Modification seeks to update the existing compliance processes to:

-- Allow for more efficient delivery of a successful and quick turnaround of final site compliance testing, - Facilitate developments in generation and HVDC technology while maintaining effectiveness of compliance process - Strengthen effectiveness of simulations
+- Allow for more efficient delivery of a successful and quick turnaround of final site compliance testing. - Facilitate developments in generation and HVDC technology while maintaining effectiveness of compliance process, and - Strengthen the effectiveness of simulations.